New York Pass and tourist cards: complete guide 2026

 As you can see, from the many things you can do and see in NYC that we have learned in previous reviews, in each case CityPASS is an essential card, limited to a small selection of New York City tourist attractions.

-calculated as $129 the price of the pass + $2 purchase fee
+calculated as $136 for the pass+ $2 purchase fee

 Typically, CityPASS is never discounted, and no discount codes are available.

-Check prices of the City Pass City Pass New YorkWhen does it pay off?
+Check prices of the City Pass City Pass New YorkWhen is it worth it?

-Economically it is a pass that pays off and saves about 40% compared to seeing the same attractions without a pass.
+Financially, this pass is a good deal and saves you about 40% compared to visiting the same attractions without a pass.

-I will not repeat the calculation here as done for other tourist cards, as you can find the simulation on the official pass page at the following link:
+I won’t repeat the calculation here as I did for other tourist cards, since you can find the simulation on the pass’s official page at the following link:

 Basically when you want no more than 5 attractions on your itinerary that you can visit, and the CityPASS catalog meets your requirements.